 - II.
-The provincial championships shall be a two day competition, beginning on the second weekend in March on the Friday.
-On the first day, no matches will be called after 8:40 p.m. - III.
+The provincial championships shall be a two-day competition, beginning in the second week in March no earlier than the Wednesday of the week and no later than the Friday.
+On the first day, no matches will be called after 8:40 p.m.
+The host site is to be able to fit five competition mats with full safety zones and accommodate a minimum of 750 people meeting required bylaws and regulations for public gatherings. - III.
+In the event that no host has come forward to run the Wrestling Provincial Championships by the date of the AGM submission deadline the year prior to the event the ASAA Board or their designate will be authorized to book an appropriate venue and appoint a host.
+This will not alter subsequent years rotation. - IV.
 The seeding of weight classes for ASAA provincial wrestling championships shall be based upon the following system, where the results of the rural provincal championships, Edmonton city championships and Calgary city championships determine seeding for the Provincial Championships.
 If an athlete who placed in any of these events does not compete in the provincal championships, the next athlete from that area will be moved up based upon the area results.
 When a zone is not represented at provincials, the pairing master will have the flexibility to seed the first seeded zone wrestlers, out rotation, so you will have a top seeded wrestler from each of the other two zones in opposite brackets.